 Visitors to the Cathedral should be aware that CCTV cameras are located around the Cathedral environment for the purposes of security.
 Photographs and video recordings are taken at some Cathedral services and events.

 We make use of publicly available information to establish and develop relationships with partners and supporters.

-- To trusted partners and suppliers involved in the organisation and delivery of Cathedral events and services.
+- help trusted partners and suppliers involved in the organisation and delivery of Cathedral events and services

-- To trusted organisations providing specialist outsourced services to the Cathedral.
+- help trusted organisations provide specialist outsourced services to the Cathedral

 We will not sell or rent your information to third parties.

 We will not share your information with third parties for marketing purposes.